wikimatze/wikimatze.de/_posts/2012-06-07-creation-of-a-ruby-gem.md

 ## Publishing your gem

-The time has come to make your gem public - so that they can other hackers help.
 First, you need to register on [rubygems.org](http://rubygems.org/).
 After that you can push the gem there with one simple command:

 {% highlight ruby %}